michaeladler/aoc-2022/puzzle/day24.md

 *What is the fewest number of minutes required to reach the goal, go back to the start, then reach the goal again?*

-Answer:
+Your puzzle answer was `828`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](/2022) and try another puzzle.

-Although it hasn't changed, you can still [get your puzzle input](24/input).
+If you still want to see it, you can [get your puzzle input](24/input).